thomluther/ha-anker-solix/README.md

 Because of the way the Anker cloud Api works, one account with e-mail/password cannot be used for the Anker mobile app and the cloud Api in parallel.
 The Anker cloud allows only one user request token per account at any time for security reasons.
 Each new authentication request by a client will create a new token and drop a previous token on the server.
 Therefore, usage of this integration with your mobile app account will kick out your login in the mobile App.
 However, starting with Anker mobile app release 2.0, you can share your defined power system(s) with 'family members'.
 It is recommended to create a second Anker account with a different e-mail address and share your defined power system(s) with the second account.

-**Attention:**
+> [!IMPORTANT]

-System members cannot manage any devices of the shared system or view any device details.
+> System members cannot manage any devices of the shared system or view any device details.
 You can only see the system overview in the app.
 Likewise you have the same behavior when using the Api: You cannot query device details with the shared account because you don't have the required permissions for this data.
 However, a shared account is sufficient to monitor the overview values through the integration without being restricted for using the main account in the Anker app to manage your device settings if needed.

 Since the initial version of this integration did not support many setting capabilities, it was advised to use a shared account for the HA integration to monitor your power system values and integrate them into your home energy dashboards.
 The system owner account could be used in the Anker mobile app to maintain full control capabilities of your devices.
 Starting with version 1.1.0, the integration supports most of the relevant parameter changes for your balcony power system and your solarbank, including modifications of the solarbank schedule.
 To utilize those capabilities, you must use an owner account in the HA integration.
 Likewise you can use the shared account in the Anker mobile app for system home page monitoring.